travis-ci/travis-cookbooks/README.md

 #### Dynamically defined VMs

-In addition, if you have cloned `travis-images` in the same directory as `travis-cookbooks`, you can use the dynamically defined VMs as provisioned for Travis CI, with
+In addition, `Vagrantfile` dynamically defines VMs as provisioned for Travis CI.

-To use these VMs, you need to first clone https://github.com/BanzaiMan/bento and https://github.com/travis-ci/travis-cookbooks to the same directory as `travis-cookbooks`, then follow the instructions given in https://github.com/BanzaiMan/bento#about-this-fork to create the base standard box.
+To use these VMs, you need to first clone https://github.com/BanzaiMan/bento and https://github.com/travis-ci/travis-cookbooks to the same directory as `travis-cookbooks`, then follow the instructions given in https://github.com/BanzaiMan/bento#about-this-fork to create the base standard boxes.

 ```
 git clone https://github.com/BanzaiMan/bento.git